Track the hottest, most in-demand and currently available LEGO sets with Brick Fanatics’ Top 20 LEGO Sets List

 The minifigures included here serve one purpose – to live vicariously through.
 With few among us ever likely to stay in luxury treehouse accommodation, 21318 Tree House feels like wish fulfilment, from the spiral stairs wrapped around the tree leading up to the three rooms, to the rope bridge and balcony looking out below, as decorated branches surround everything.There also comes with this set an added bonus in the form of the second set of leaf elements – as well as green pieces for a lush summer tree comes a spectrum of autumnal coloured leaves.
 Spending time carefully switching each one out is incredibly relaxing and breathes new life into a model that already packs such wonder.

-21318 Tree House is an Ideas set and we cannot be clear enough about the unpredictably short shelf lives for sets in this theme.
+21318 Tree House is an Ideas set and we cannot be clear enough about the unpredictably short shelf lives for sets in this theme – indeed it looks set to leave shelves permanently by the end of 2020.
 The LEGO Group broke the rules to get this one made, and it looks like they broke the mould in making it.
 Incomparable.

 Theme: Ideas Price: £64.99 / $59.99 / €59.99 Pieces: 1079 Available: Now